 The last stop on the Hakone Tozan train is the Gora area.
 Gora is high up in the mountains and affords nice views of the valleys and mountains.
 There are many lodging options and restaurants on what is a midway point on the Hakone “Golden Route.”
 Gora has a number of options for those looking to participate in activities that are more hands-on.

 Moto-Hakone lies on the peaceful shores of Lake Ashi.
 Historical shrines, imperial villas, and the lake most characterize this area.
 The famed Old Tokaido Road passed through this area and it still has many historically relevant sites to visit.
 The area is small and is very pedestrian friendly.
 Moto-Hakone is most often accessed by boat from the Sengokuhara area.
 Buses connect it with Yumoto at the base of the mountains.

 Ashinoyu is a small area with historical ryokan and a respite from the stresses of travel.
 Located between Moto-Hakone and Gora, this is a place to relax and refresh from your travels.
 The appeal of the location is its convenient isolation that allows you to immerse yourself in a ryokan experience.

 Hatajuku is famous for its master craftsmen.
 It is nestled in the mountains between Moto-Hakone and Yumoto.
-The variation of the trees in the beautiful natural surroundings are the starting point for the famous Hakone zaiku craft.
+The variation of the trees in the beautiful natural surroundings are the starting point for the famous Hakone Yosegi Zaiku craft.
 There are a number of locations you can try your hand at making your own.